Christian Perez (darts player)

-Christian "Ian" Perez (born 17 January 1982) is a Filipino professional darts player.
+Christian Dumalaug Perez (born 17 January 1982) is a Filipino professional darts player who competes in Professional Darts Corporation (PDC) and World Darts Federation events.
+He was the 2022 PDC Asian Champion.
+He won his first ranking WDF title at the 2025 Scottish Open.

+He was a PDC Tour Card holder from 2023 to 2024, reaching his first semi-final in a ranking PDC event at Players Championship 4 in 2024.

+He has represented the Philippines on three occasions at the PDC World Cup of Darts, reaching the second round in 2023 partnering Lourence Ilagan.

 Career

+2009

 In October 2009, Perez reached the final of the Shanghai International Darts Open, losing 10–4 to John Part.
 He later qualified for the 2010 PDC World Darts Championship where he defeated Denmark's Per Laursen 4–3 in the preliminary round.
 In the first round against Robert Thornton, Perez won the first set, but eventually lost 3–1.

+2012

-Perez again qualified for the PDC World Championship in 2012 after defeating Bobong Gabiana in the final of the Philippines qualifier.
+Perez qualified for the 2012 PDC World Darts Championship after defeating Bobong Gabiana in the final of the Philippines qualifier.
 He won through the preliminary round where he beat Dietmar Burger 4 legs to 0, setting up a first round match with Alan Tabern, which he then lost 3 sets to 1 on the same day.